No

 SNAP Healthy Choice Waiver Frequently Asked Questions

-- Soda or soft drinks:
+- Soda or "soft drinks":

 - Any carbonated non-alcoholic beverage that contains water, a sweetening agent (including, but not limited to, sugar, high-fructose corn syrup, or artificial sweeteners), flavoring, and carbon dioxide gas to create carbonation.